-Caution: The increasing volume of alerts has caused some systems to discontinue post-discharge follow-up programs.
+Caution: The increasing volume of alerts has caused some organizations to discontinue post-discharge follow-up programs.
 This only masks the problem and can leave potentially harmful issues unresolved.
-Systems should implement process-improvement initiatives aimed at the root causes of common alerts and ensure individual follow-up when alerts arise.
+Children's hospitals and health systems should implement process-improvement initiatives aimed at the root causes of common alerts and ensure individual follow-up when alerts arise.